 ‘I’m sure it will be fine’ is all too easy… so set yourself up for success by doing your research early on.
 Look at wider brands too – notice the ones who are not taking any or enough action, even if you like their clothing.

-Fast fashion has a massively negative impact on the environment and it will only continue unless we really think about what clothes we buy!
+Fast fashion has a massively negative impact on the environment and it will only continue unless we think about what clothes we buy!
 Choose quality over quantity and find different ways to dress up your favourite shirt or top.

 Set aside a clothing budget, now we don’t mean how much you are going to spend, but how many items you are going to buy, then keep a tally throughout the year and see you do!
 This might be difficult to predict but setting out a budget will help you think more carefully about each item that you buy.